 Popcorn.
 It’s a movie theater staple and it is practically mandatory snacking for movie nights at home.
 Heck, it’s even dinner sometimes.
 While I’m not knocking butter and salt, I like to dress mine up a bit more.
 I open the spice cabinet and put together concoctions that would make Harry Potter’s head spin.
-Popcorn doesn’t have to be Plain Jane, it can be “Revved Up Rita” and this popcorn definitely turns it up a notch.
+Popcorn doesn’t have to be plain Jane and this popcorn definitely turns it up a notch.

 It might sound strange, but I use seasoning blends that I use on chicken or vegetables for popcorn.
 It tastes good on other foods, so it stands to reason that it’ll go great on my movie snack.